storacha/specs/w3-blob.md

 Invocation MUST fail if any of the following is true

-1. Provided **sub**ject space is not provisioned with a provider.
+1. Provided subject space is not provisioned with a provider.
 1. Provided `blob.size` is outside of supported range.
 1. Provided `blob.digest` is not a valid [multihash].
 1. Provided `blob.digest` [multihash] hashing algorithm is not supported.

 Invocation MUST succeed if non of the above is true.
-Success value MUST be an object with a `site` field set to [ucan/await] of the task that produces [location commitment].
+Success value MUST be an object with a `site` field set to [ucan/await] of the task that produces a [location commitment].

 Task linked from the `site` of the success value MUST be present in the receipt effects _(`next` field)_.